github662/dunhuang/README.md

 <br>
-"This algorithm implements a mural image inpainting system based on the Mamba Prior and Wavelet-Sparse Transformer (MP-WSA).
+"This algorithm implements Enhancing Mural Inpainting: A Dual-Branch Approach Integrating Mamba Priors and Wavelet-Sparse Transformers (MP-WSA).
 Given an input mural image and its corresponding damage region mask, the proposed MP-WSA model performs heritage-grade digital restoration of the occluded areas in cultural relic murals."

 ## Illustration of MP-WSA